 The Technology, Media and Telecommunications Review: Poland

-In 2020, the implementation of 5G technology in Poland is still an important topic, but it has been overshadowed by other challenges resulting from the ongoing covid-19 pandemic and changes following the deadlines for implementation of EU acts, for example, the Ministry of Digital Affairs is currently working on the implementation of the European Electronic Communications Code (EECC)5 of 11 December 2018 in Poland (see Section II).
-This will be adopted in two legal acts – the Electronic Communications Law (ECL) (which will replace the Telecommunications Law) and the Act implementing the ECL).
+In 2021, the implementation of 5G technology in Poland is still an important topic, but it has been overshadowed by other challenges resulting from the ongoing covid-19 pandemic and changes following the deadlines for implementation of EU acts; for example, the Ministry of Digital Affairs is currently working on the implementation of the European Electronic Communications Code (EECC)2 of 11 December 2018 in Poland (see Section II).
+This will be adopted in two legal acts – the Electronic Communications Law (ECL) (which will replace the Telecommunications Law (TL)) and the Act implementing the ECL.
 Both are currently at the legislative stage and their final form may change.

 i The regulators

-One of the most important regulatory authorities of the ICT sector in Poland is the President of the Office of Electronic Communications (the President of UKE), which is the regulatory authority for telecommunications, postal activities and the management of frequency resources.
-The detailed competences of the President of UKE are spread over several legal acts, including the TL (which will be replaced by the ECL – see below) and the Act on Support for the Development of Telecommunications Services and Networks (the Mega Act).
+One of the most important regulatory authorities of the information and communications technology (ICT) sector in Poland is the President of the Office of Electronic Communications (President of UKE), which is the regulatory authority for telecommunications, postal activities and the management of frequency resources.
+The detailed competences of the President of UKE are spread over several legal acts, including the TL (which will be replaced by the ECL – see below) and the Act on Support for the Development of Telecommunications Services and Networks (Mega Act).

-The President of the Office of Competition and Consumer Protection (the President of UOKiK) is responsible for shaping antitrust and consumer protection policies, as well as providing opinions on state aid projects.
-The President of UKE shall cooperate with the President of UOKiK on issues concerning the observance of rights of entities using postal and telecommunications services, counteracting competition-limiting practices and anticompetitive concentrations of postal operators, telecommunications undertakings and their associations (Article 192(1) point 14 of the TL).
+The President of the Office of Competition and Consumer Protection (President of UOKiK) is responsible for shaping antitrust and consumer protection policies, as well as providing opinions on state aid projects.
+The President of UKE shall cooperate with the President of UOKiK on issues concerning the observance of rights of entities using postal and telecommunications services, counteracting competition-limiting practices and anticompetitive concentrations of postal operators, telecommunications undertakings and their associations (Article 192(1) Point 14 of the TL).

-The President of the Office of the Personal Data Protection (the President of UODO) is a supervisory authority within the meaning of Regulation 2016/679 and Directive 2016/680 of the European Parliament and of the Council of 27 April 2016 (the Police Directive).
-The President of the UODO controls the performance of the provider of publicly available telecommunications services when carrying out the following duties: ensuring by the provider of publicly available telecommunications services adequate technical and organisational protection measures ensuring security of personal data processing (Article 1741 of the TL), notification of personal data breach (Article 174a of the TL) and keeping a register of personal data breach (Article 174d of the TL).
+The President of the Office of the Personal Data Protection (President of UODO) is a supervisory authority within the meaning of Regulation 2016/679 and Directive 2016/680 of the European Parliament and of the Council of 27 April 2016 (Police Directive).
+The President of the UODO controls the performance of the provider of publicly available telecommunications services when carrying out the following duties: ensuring, by the provider of publicly available telecommunications services, adequate technical and organisational protection measures ensuring security of personal data processing (Article 1741 of the TL), notification of personal data breach (Article 174a of the TL), and keeping a register of personal data breach (Article 174d of the TL).

 ii Main sources of law